BrianGardnerAtl/website/_posts/2020-02-27-compose-setup-and-text.md

 ## Project setup

 The first step to use Compose is downloading the right version of Android Studio.
-Version 4 of Android Studio is required but at this time only the canary version includes Compose.
-The new beta version **does not** work with compose at this time so make sure to use canary.
+Version 4.1 of Android Studio is required but at this time only the canary version includes Compose.
+The 4.0 beta version **does not** work with compose at this time so make sure to use canary.
 Find canary versions at [the Android Studio archive page](https://developer.android.com/studio/archive).